Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Hardware configuration

-- System and hardware time
+- System and hardware time management

 - Terminal configuration

-- The sound infrastructure
+- Sound infrastructure

-- Disabling the screensaver
+- Disabling the screen saver

 - Disabling beep sounds

-- Memory usage
+- Managing memory usage

 - System security and integrity checks

-The kernel
+The Kernel

 - Kernel parameters